COVID-19 is all that we are hearing about lately. Social media and news feeds are clogged up with info on it.

-Many people have been affected by it first hand.
-Schools are closing, people are working from home, all sporting events are canceled or postponed.
+After all, many people have been affected by COVID-19 first hand.
+Schools are closing, people are working from home, and all sporting events are canceled or postponed.
 Everyone is staying in their homes now more than ever, scared to leave.

 There are many precautions you can take to help prevent the spread of the virus.
-You should be washing your hands (for 20 seconds or more), covering your mouths with your upper arm when coughing or sneezing, disinfecting surfaces regularly touched, avoiding large gatherings and just keeping to yourselves for the time being.
+You should be washing your hands (for 20 seconds or more), covering your mouths with your upper arm when coughing or sneezing, disinfecting surfaces regularly touched, avoiding large gatherings, and social distancing as much as possible.

 Functions of a HVAC System